shadforth/react-pokedex/README.md

 A Pokédex built with React.

-Extending upon [Vue Pokédex](https://github.com/shadforth/vue-pokedex) project, the goal of this project is to learn more about Progressive Web Applications and performance improvements.
+The goal of this project is to build on my knowledge of React, learn more about Progressive Web Applications, performance, accessibility, and SEO.

+This is an extension on my previous [Vue Pokédex](https://github.com/shadforth/vue-pokedex), where the goal was to understand and use a JavaScript framework.

 ## Getting started